jeffcsauer/arcos_arcospy_information/contributing.md

 ## Issues

-Trackable issue pages are available on both the master `arcos` or `arcospy` Github pages.
+Trackable issue pages are available on both the `arcos` and `arcospy` Github pages.
 Issues may be related to anything from malfunctioning commands to inconsistent data.
 We encourage an active discussion and hope to readily address any errors.
 We recommend that when submitting an issue users provide specific tags and examples of the aberrant behavior.
-If you are able to solve an issue with the code independently, please open a pull request with the corrected code and a short explanation as to the bug fix.
+If you are able to solve an issue with the code independently, please open a pull request with the corrected code and a short explanation for the bug fix.